Pediatric heart care in San Antonio

 To learn more about pediatric cardiac care for your child, please call the Methodist Healthcare HealthLine at (210) 575-0355.

-- Having one of the largest pediatric congenital heart surgery program in South Texas
+- Having one of the largest pediatric congenital heart surgery programs in South Texas

 - Completing over 250 congenital cardiac surgeries each year

-- Having one of the largest pediatric catheterization service in South Texas
+- Having one of the largest pediatric catheterization services in South Texas

-Should your child need it, our Level IV Neonatal Intensive Care Unit (NICU) provides the highest level of NICU care in San Antonio.
+Should your child need it, we are home to a Pediatric Cardiac Intensive Care Unit (PCICU), and our Level IV Neonatal Intensive Care Unit (NICU) provides the highest level of NICU care in San Antonio.

 Pediatric heart services

-Methodist Children’s Heart Institute, at Methodist Children's Hospital, cares for a number of congenital heart conditions, such as:
+Methodist Congenital Heart Institute, at Methodist Children's Hospital, cares for a number of congenital heart conditions, such as:

 - Cardiac failure